kkoltun/dev_notes/clean_code/solid.md

 ### Rationale
 OCP for architect is for:
 * separating the functionality based on how, why and when it changes;
-* organizing the separated functionality into a hierarchy of compontents;
+* organizing the separated functionality into a hierarchy of components;
-* protecting higher-level components in that hierarchy from changes to lower-level compontents.
+* protecting higher-level components in that hierarchy from changes to lower-level components.

 ### Example
 * an **anti-example** could be `switch` statement that requires change every time you add an option to menu;